JennKnapp/BFG_Y2H/README.md

 If you need to build a new reference for your analysis, please follow:

-1. You can refer the create_fasta.py to build the new fasta file
+1. You can refer to the create_fasta.py script to build the new fasta file
 2. Make sure the name for the sequences follows the format: `>*;ORF-BC-ID;*;up/dn`.
 In other words, the ORF-ID should always be the second item, and the up/dn identifier should always be the last item. (see examples below)
 3. Example sequences in output fasta file: